-Customer insight comes from compiling and combining data, from a range of different sources, to paint a picture (see fig 1.)
-But for analysis of this data to actually be considered insightful it has to be useful in some way.
+Customer insight comes from compiling and combining data from a range of different sources to paint a picture (see Figure 1 below) for businesses.
+But for analysis of this data to actually be considered insightful, it has to be useful in some way.
 Certainly, analysis that reveals something interesting about a customer might tickle the brain, but what value is it really adding?
-True customer insight must go beyond showing something interesting, to showing how a business can actually use that information to better connect its brand with its customers.
-Insight should help drive the company’s organisational thinking and decision making.
+True customer insight must go beyond showing something interesting to showing how a business can actually use that information to better connect its brand with its customers.
+Insight should drive the company’s organisational thinking and decision-making.

 From a reasonably simple statement — the desire to understand customers and gain insight — unfolds the complexity of delivering it.
 The creation of customer insight should not be left to a small, tactical initiative undertaken by a team working in isolation from the business.

 Analysis and insight are not the same thing

-While the words are often used interchangeably; analysis and insight aren’t the same thing.
+While the words are often used interchangeably, analysis and insight aren’t the same thing.
 To illustrate the difference between them, consider a direct marketing campaign running two offers:1.
 At a basic level, the response rate for each offer can be measured.
-Offer A resulted in a 6% response and offer B in 8%
+Offer A resulted in a 6% response, and Offer B in 8%.

-3. However, if we take the analysis a stage or two further, a customer profile of the responders might show that very different ‘types’ of customers responded to offers A and B — and that both these groups had different characteristics to non-responders
+3. However, if we take the analysis a stage or two further, a customer profile of the responders might show that very different ‘types’ of customers responded to offers A and B — and that both these groups had different characteristics to non-responders.

 The ‘insight’ comes from modelling what the ROI would have been had the knowledge gained been applied to the original campaign.
-That is, applying what you know now and arming marketing with the facts to confidently continue with offers A and B — and perhaps identify another appropriate offer C for non-responder.
+That is, applying what you know now and arming marketing with the facts to confidently continue with offers A and B — and perhaps identify another appropriate offer C for non-responders.